Where is the parade location?

 The committee chose a central, static location in 2012.
 This builds the location as the official parade location and ends the confusion of where the parade will be held annually.
 This also minimizes city incurred fees for planning and resources.
 Each year a different historic district will still focused, showcasing businesses and culture unique to that district.

-How is the parade paid for?
+How is the parade funded?

 The Fremont 4th of July Parade Committee, a non-profit organization, plans the parade each year with hundreds of volunteers.
 The organization is funded entirely by your donations to produce this major event each year that attracts tens of thousands of spectators along beautiful tree lined streets of Fremont.
 We receive no financial support from the City of Fremont.
 Budgeting for the parade does include City of Fremont fees that partially include: Police and other City Services, which is about 25% to over 30% of the annual budget increasing significantly annually.